-For most of us, this trip involves an overseas flight, with all the usual baggage restrictions.
-After our first Mediterranean cruise when my brother’s family’s luggage was lost in transit, we chose to pack carry-on.
-Or at least carry on a bag with 2-3 days of outfits.
+For many of us, a Mediterranean cruise involves an overseas flight, with all the usual baggage restrictions.
+After our first European cruise when my brother’s family’s luggage was lost in transit, we choose to pack carry-on.
+Or at least carry-on a bag with 2-3 days of outfits, swimwear and some basic toiletries.
+If your luggage is lost/delayed on a cruise vacation, it can be many days before your bag catches up with the ship.
 Check with your airline before packing to see what you can check and what can be carried on-board.

 There are as many cruises to take as there are ports of call!
 Large ships are often more affordable and get you to the top destinations.
 Small ships may cover less ground (sea!) but allow for stops at out-of-the-way destinations.
 Whether you choose a budget friendly mega ship or a smaller luxury cruise line, you’ll love this trip of a lifetime!